lesspod/lesspod-2.0/README.md

 Static websites can also be deployed without servers (VMs or bare metal) and can be considered as a serverless website.
 The key difference from development perspective is that a serverless website built with Lesspod can be a dynamic serverless website.

-## Themes Support (Bootstrap themes + Tailwind CSS)
+## Themes Support (Bootstrap 4 themes )

-We know that when it comes to building websites, themes do speed up the development effort.
-Currently, we support tailwind css and bootstrap both.
-Thousands of Bootstrap 4 themes are available online and can be quickly integrated using nuxt.config.js.
+When it comes to building websites, themes do speed up the development effort.
+Currently, we support Bootstrap 4 themes.
+Thousands of Bootstrap 4 themes are available online and can be quickly integrated via nuxt.config.js.

 For example following code illustrates adding 'Journal' Bootswatch theme.